mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 Having an advantage in the creative department is a great benefit to a software company, and this advantage is only made more critical by the rise of AI as a software development tool.
 As AI advances, the process going from idea to implementation gets easier and easier, which means that the success of a software company will to an increasing extent rely on that company's ability to come up creative ideas for improving the software applications, and to quickly make those new applications and features available to its users.

-Thus, in the long run, it is hard to imagine a traditional tech company being able to compete with an open tech co-op once established, unless it can find other ways to engage its users in its own development to the same extend.
+Thus, in the long run, an open tech co-op will have a clear competitive advantage over any traditional tech company who does not find ways to engage its users in its own development to the same extend.